yurymuski/ip-resolver/README.md

 # ip-resolver
-Gernerates list of Domains hosted on the specific IP (based on virustotal API v3)
+Generates list of Domains hosted on the specific IP (based on virustotal API v3)

 ### Usage